 - People like to buy things that are ready to use and in good condition.
-Before putting our home on the market we spent several thousand dollars making our home “move in ready”.
-Frankly, our realtor told us that it was in great condition and better than 90% of the homes on the market, but still advised us to do the little things.
+Before putting our home on the market we spent several thousand dollars making our home “move-in ready.”
+Frankly, our realtor told us that it was in great condition and better than 90% of the homes on the market but still advised us to do the little things.
 We painted the front door, replaced some of the carpet, and fixed up little things here and there.
-Most people would rather spend more money on something ready to use than less money for something they have to spend time preparing to use.
+Most people would rather spend more money on something ready to use than less money on something they have to spend time preparing to use.

 - Buyers like to feel like nothing else matters.
 When we received a call from an interested party to view the home, we jumped up, straightened the house up, and ran out of the house.
 Our goal was to get an interested party into the home as soon as possible.
-We worked around our buyers schedule, not around our own convenience.
-Responsiveness is a key component to any transaction.
+We worked around our buyers’ schedules, not around our own convenience.
+Responsiveness is a key component of any transaction.
 Miss your opportunity and it may be too late.

 - Let your price be determined by the market.
-Both over and under pricing can be detrimental.
+Both overpricing and underpricing can be detrimental.
 Don’t become emotionally attached by feeling desperate to sell or too fond of your goods.
 Finding the right price in the market will ensure a timely sale to a pleased buyer.